johnno1962/Refactorator/README.md

 the "Preview" button to view the changes that would be made.
 Press the "Save" button to save these changes to disk.

-Refactorator was originally suggested as being feasible by @Daniel1of1 shortly after Swift came out and building on the work by @jpsim on [SourceKitten](https://github.com/jpsim/SourceKitten).
+Swifactor was originally suggested as being feasible by @Daniel1of1 shortly after Swift came out building on the work by @jpsim on [SourceKitten](https://github.com/jpsim/SourceKitten).
-The final piece of the puzzle was the Open Sourceing of the SourceKit API by Apple as a part of Swift.
+The final piece of the puzzle was the Open Sourcing of the SourceKit API by Apple as a part of Swift.
 Source files are parsed using the same XPC calls that Xcode uses when it indexes a project.
+It is implemented as a daemon process so as not to affect the stability of Xcode.

-Happy Christmas!
+Final thanks to @orta for rescuing the project from it's original name Refactorator!

 ### MIT License